nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/9__AR-Touch-Gestures-in-AR.md

     //12 Update is called once per frame void Update()
     {
-        // if this one below is false (means that we are not detecting any touch)then we want to return it
+        // if this one below is false (means that if we are not detecting any touch)then we want to return it
         // 13
       if(!TryGetTouchPosition(out Vector2 touchPosition))
       return;